Jeanne Shaheen: Healthcare

 In 2009, Shaheen partnered with U.S. Senator Susan Collins to introduce the Medicare Transitional Care Act, which provides follow-up care for discharged hospital patients to reduce re-hospitalizations.
 The bill passed in 2010, and research at the University of Pennsylvania predicted the measure would lower the cost of healthcare by as much as $5,000 per Medicare beneficiary while also improving healthcare quality and reducing re-hospitalizations.

-In December 2009, Shaheen voted for the Affordable Care Act (Obamacare).
+In December 2009, Shaheen voted for the Patient Protection and Affordable Care Act (Obamacare).

 Before the rollout of the ACA, Shaheen said that people who liked their current healthcare plans could keep them.
 When asked about people who were losing their healthcare plans due to the ACA, Shaheen said they could keep their plans if they were "willing to pay more".